Texas and Pacific 610: Renovation and American Freedom Train service

-In 1974, the cross-country American Freedom Train was being developed to celebrate the Bicentennial of the United States, and a nationwide search for a steam locomotive for pulling the train was underway.
-The 610 Foundation negotiated with the AFT Foundation to allow No. 610 to pull the Freedom Train throughout Texas and possibly other parts of the southwestern United States.
+In the early 1970s, the cross-country American Freedom Train was being developed to celebrate the Bicentennial of the United States, and a nationwide search for a steam locomotive for pulling the train was underway.
+The 610 Foundation negotiated with the AFT Foundation to allow No. 610 to pull the Freedom Train throughout Texas and possibly other parts of the southwestern United States, including New Mexico and Oklahoma.
 By July 1974, Don Ball, the vice president for government and business relations for the AFT Foundation, promised that No. 610 would pull the train in Texas in early 1976, on the condition that its restoration be completed in time.
 On August 1, a new fundraising campaign was launched.
-No. 610's restoration was re-estimated to cost $100,000 to complete, with $75,000 being required to be donated from Texas residents.
+No. 610's restoration was re-estimated to cost $100,000 to complete, with $75,000 being required to be donated from Texas residents; the cost was later reportedly finalized at $300,000.

-Simultaneously, Dave Pearson had become close friends with Amon Carter, Jr., who was a local publisher and Amon G. Carter's son, who had joined the 610 Foundation and began funding the project.
+Simultaneously, Dave Pearson had become close friends with Amon G. Carter Jr., who was a local investor and Amon G. Carter's son, and he had joined the 610 Foundation and began funding the project.
 On February 16, 1975, No. 610 was moved to the Fort Worth Stockyard Area, where the restoration process began the following month, with assistance from the Stockyards Area restoration committee.
-Pearson hired Chicago-area railfan and steam locomotive mechanic Richard Jensen to lead the restoration process.
+Pearson contracted Chicago-area railfan and steam locomotive mechanic Richard Jensen to lead the restoration process.
 Jensen had to acquire around 3,000 new custom-made parts to replace those on No. 610, while other parts of the locomotive were cleaned and refurbished.
 Many donations were made to the restoration, including $435 from a Western Hills Elementary School art show, and a private $50,000 loan was made for work to continue without stoppages.

 On October 2, the locomotive's boiler passed a state government-required hydrostatic test.
-Under Jensen's direction, No. 610's restoration was running behind schedule; the restoration was scheduled to be completed by December 1, but the deadline was postponed to January 1, 1976, and then to February.
+As further mechanical problems were addressed, No. 610's restoration ran behind schedule; the restoration was scheduled to be completed by December 1, but the deadline was postponed to January 1, 1976, and then to February.
 On January 28, restoration had been completed and the I-1AR moved under its own power within the Fort Worth rail yards the following day.
 The Fort Worth and Denver Railway (FW&D) subsequently requested that No. 610 be fitted with liability insurance coverage, but the insurance cost was $10 million, and the 610 Foundation only held $2 million.
 The AFT Foundation quickly obtained the required coverage from their insurance brokers in California.